 Facts and development of the case

-Punjab State Water Supply & Sewerage Board had invited a tender in 2008 for extension and augmentation of water supply, sewerage scheme etc. The appellate company (M/s.
+Punjab State Water Supply & Sewerage Board had invited a tender in 2008 for extension and augmentation of water supply, sewerage scheme, etc. The appellate company (M/s.
 Icomm Tele Ltd.) was awarded the above-said tender.
 Appellant had entered into the contract with the board where clause 25 (viii) of the contract says that 10 % deposit fee is necessary in case of invoking the arbitration.
 Appellant sought for waiving off the clause and asked the board to remove it.
 After no response from the board, they had approached Punjab and Haryana High court where the court had quashed their writ petition.

 The matter was finally listed before the supreme court where appellant argued that the clause in arbitration amounts to a contract of adhesion, and owing to unfair bargaining strength between the respondent and the appellant, this clause ought to be struck down following the judgment of Brojo Nath Ganguly case.
-In the end, the court decided in favour of the appellant and struck down the pre-deposit clauses to invoke arbitration.
+In the end, the court decided in favor of the appellant and struck down the pre-deposit clauses to invoke arbitration.

 What is a pre-deposit clause in arbitration?